Two Postdoctoral Positions in Neuroscience

 • Experience in analysis of large-scale in vivo electrophysiology datasets (beneficial)

-• Not have worked in Belgium for the past 5 years
+• Not have lived/worked in Belgium for more than 24 months in the past 3 years

 What We Offer